Conflux-Chain/confura/doc/GETLOGS.md

 ## FAQ

-**Q: Can I query internal contract events without the `includeTraceLogs` parameter?**
+**Q: Can I query early internal contract events without the `includeTraceLogs` parameter?**

-A: No. Internal contract event logs are only returned when `includeTraceLogs` is appended to the RPC endpoint URL (e.g., `https://main.confluxrpc.com/?includeTraceLogs`).
+A: No. Early internal contract event logs are only returned when `includeTraceLogs` is appended to the RPC endpoint URL (e.g., `https://main.confluxrpc.com/?includeTraceLogs`).
 Requests sent to the standard endpoint are unaffected and behave exactly as before.

 **Q: Why does a mixed-address query return an error?**

-A: Internal contract events and normal contract events are stored in separate data sources.
+A: The three early internal contract events and other contract events are stored in separate data sources.
 Merging results across both sources in a single query is not supported in the current version.
 If you need both, please issue two separate queries.

 **Q: Can the returned events be affected by chain reorganizations (Reorg)?**